Docs

 Previewing Files

 You can preview Text, Graphics, Music and Font files without leaving DeskTop.
-Either double-click the file, or select the file use the File > Open command.
+Either double-click the file, or select the file and then use the File > Open command.
 Use the Esc key to exit the preview.

 ℹ️ NOTE: Previews are handled by desk accessories present in the PREVIEW directory.